 A further financial burden on some of the larger brands is the pressure placed upon them by debt finance taken out by their private equity owners will have used.
 The level of repayments and the onerous management fees these arrangements charge can quickly turn a profitable store into one battling to keep up with its financial obligations.
 These issues are widely believed to have directly contributed to the collapse of BHS, Maplin, and Jaeger to name but three.

-It is not just the retail sector feeling the pinch.
+It's not just the retail sector feeling the pinch

 The disappearance of pubs and clubs in towns and city centres has been occurring for years, but more recently the closures of well-established restaurant chains such as Prezzo, Jamie’s Italian, Byron Burger, and Carluccio’s is seeing the traditional high street changing beyond recognition.

 The high street has also lost over 2,000 bank branches between 2011 and 2017.
 Banks traditionally occupy larger units which are notoriously difficult to fill.
 In a climate where stores are looking to cut costs wherever they can, retailers are looking to shrink their units by sub-letting to coffee outlets, restaurant chains and patisseries, rather than taking on additional floor space.
 With BHS going under last year, and House of Fraser recently announcing swathes of store closures, large empty units are becoming an increasingly familiar sight up and down the country.